Adam-Boesky/Auto_Diff/docs/milestone2.md

 ```
 Mention: the reason you have to add the 0th index when using the methods is that we plan to create the functionality for more dimensions as well, thus we currently output the results as lists.
 However, since for this milestone we only deal with scalar results, please add the `...[0]` index at the end of calling a specific method.

 You can also assign the computed values outputted by the methods to other python names and use them in your modules.
-If you want to access both the `get_val` and `get_jacobian` at the same time, you can call the `forwardmode`:
+If you want to access both the `get_val` and `get_jacobian` at the same time, you can call the `forward_mode`:
 ```
-print(func1.forwardmode(1))
+print(func1.forward_mode(1))
 >>> ([1],[2.0])
 ```
-Mention: Please note that if you choose to use the `forwardmode` method, this will output a tuple of 2 lists, for the same reason noted above.
+Mention: Please note that if you choose to use the `forward_mode` method, this will output a tuple of 2 lists, for the same reason noted above.

 # 4. Software Organization
 ## 4.1.
 Directory Structure